0mniteck/Signal-Desktop-Mobian/README.md

 # Signal Desktop Builder

-This project builds Signal Desktop for Mobian on Arm64, currently targeting branch 5.8.x, but the aim is to keep up with the standard release schedule +1 day for build time.
+This project builds Signal Desktop for Mobian on Arm64, currently targeting branch 5.9.x, but the aim is to keep up with the standard release schedule +1 day for build time.

-This is the final release for 5.8.0, `builds/release/signal-desktop_5.8.0_arm64.deb`.
+This is the release for 5.9.0, `builds/release/signal-desktop_5.9.0_arm64.deb`.

 ## Current Status:
 * [x] Signal Desktop builds